12 cosy winter pubs to visit in Kent

 Alongside being a cosy place to escape for a few beers or a gin and tonic, The Poet at Matfield also does a lot of exciting things with food.
 Low ceilings, wooden floors and sympathetic interior design create the cosy backdrop to enjoy some creative plates.

-• The Beacon, Royal Tunbridge Wells
+Tea Garden Lane, Royal Tunbridge Wells

 Just outside Royal Tunbridge Wells is The Beacon on Tea Garden Lane, a stylishly decorated pub that has arresting views over its 17 acres of rolling countryside, complete with three lakes - so make sure to grab a seat next to the window.